Quantum Cryptography

 To deal with Eve’s interference or possible interference, Alice and Bob need to add a few more steps to their protocol:

 1. Alice and Bob make public a random subset of the bits of \(b'\) and \(d'\).
 If Eve did not interfere, these should all be the same.
-If they interfere a lot, \(b'\) and \(d'\) will be somewhat different.
-By counting how many of these public bits are the same, they can estimate how often Eve interfered, and consequently, they can estimate how much information Eve knows about the rest (the as yet unpublicized bits) of \(b\) and \(d\) (which we call \(b''\), \(d''\)).
+If they interfered a lot, \(b'\) and \(d'\) will be somewhat different.
+By counting how many of these public bits are the same, they can estimate how often Eve interfered, and consequently, they can estimate how much information Eve knows about the rest (the as yet unpublicized bits) of \(b'\) and \(d'\) (which we call \(b''\), \(d''\)).
 Now if there are a lot of mismatches, Alice and Bob decide that Eve knows too much, and they abort the protocol.
 This is the equivalent of Eve jamming their signal.
 However, if there are not too many mismatches, they conclude Eve does not know very much about their remaining bits, and they decide to continue.

 2. Alice and Bob perform an error correction protocol on \(b''\) and \(d''\) to end up with an identical string \(s'\) that they each possess.
 (The details of this protocol are beyond the scope of this class.)
 The important things to know about this error correction protocol are: